xplodingeggo/rl-profiles-linux/README.md

 Interstellar.

 # Whats next/Roadmap

-1. Support for different interface scales
-2. Support for 1080p
-3. fix the orange team push down one row bug[https://github.com/xplodingeggo/rl-profiles-linux/issues/1]
-4. Profile pictures in main menu, after game end, tournament ready up screen - will most likely require new detection methods which i currently dont know yet maybe like text scanning
+1. Profile pictures in main menu, after game end, tournament ready up screen - will most likely require new detection methods which i currently dont know yet maybe like text scanning
-5. Public CDN for epic games profile pictures (you can see other epic game users people who use this mod)
+2. Public CDN for epic games profile pictures (you can see other epic game users people who use this mod)